College of Letters & Science

 or Envir St/Geog 127 Physical Systems of the Environment, 5 cr

-or Geol 107 Life of the Past, 3 cr
+or Geosci 107 Life of the Past, 3 cr

-or Geol 202 Introduction to Geologic Structures, 4 cr
+or Geosci 202 Introduction to Geologic Structures, 4 cr

-or Geol 204 Geologic Evolution of the Earth, 4 cr
+or Geosci 204 Geologic Evolution of the Earth, 4 cr

-or Stats 371 Introductory Applied Statistics for the Life Sciences
+or Stat 371 Introductory Applied Statistics for the Life Sciences

-Students are required to take courses from at least two of the following three areas and are encouraged to take courses in all three areas:
+Students are required to take a total of two courses, each from a different category (Ecology, Evolution, or Extinction) and are encouraged to take courses in all three areas:

 Choose at least 12 credits from approved course list.

-To fulfill the 50-credit requirement, students may take additional courses in categories I or II or choose any of the additional courses listed here.
-At least 3 of these credits must be social science taken from elective (III) courses.
-See course list.
+Students must take a 3 credit Social Science Elective course from this list of approved courses.
+In addition, to fulfill the 50-credit requirement, students may take additional courses in categories I or II or choose any of the additional courses listed here.